bscotch/stitch/README.md

 # Gamemaker Studio 2 Pipeline Development Kit (GMS2 PDK)

-Gamemaker Studio 2 (GMS2) is a powerful game-making tool, but it does not generally have pipeline features for managing assets.
-This package provides a collection of modules and command-line tools for automating tasks in GMS2 by directly managing its project files, and is developed by [Butterscotch Shenanigans](https://www.bscotch.net) ("Bscotch").
+Gamemaker Studio 2 (GMS2) is a powerful game-making tool, but it does not generally have features for automating tasks or creating asset pipelines.
+This "Pipeline Development Kit" provides a collection of node modules and command-line tools for automating tasks in GMS2 by directly managing its project files.
+The PDK is developed by [Butterscotch Shenanigans](https://www.bscotch.net) ("Bscotch").

 ### Table of Contents